deniskrut/Vehicle-Detection/README.md

 SVM training code is located in the `train_classifier.py` file.
 Initially I read all the car and non-car images using `glob.glob()`.

 Then I extracted all features using function `extract_features_standard` from `extract_features.py` file.
-That function uses spatial, histogram and HOG features to form an array of feature vectors.
+That function uses binned colors, histogram and HOG features to form an array of feature vectors.

 Then I scaled all features using `StandardScaler` from `sklearn.preprocessing`.